If your battery popping up, disconnecting, not fully seated, or has come unlatched while riding, this article will help you resolve this issue.

 - Upper battery compartment panel (with locking mechanism, 5 screws holding it in place)

-- Middle battery compartment panel (the long piece the battery rests on)
+- Middle battery compartment panel (the long piece the battery rests on, some models/generations, this will be part of the aluminum frame)

 - Lower battery compartment panel ( 3 screws holding it in place)